Setting up Your Keyboard or External MIDI Device

 |In the dialog box, navigate to the directory where you downloaded the .ins or .mdd file, and select the file.
 Click the Open button.

 Musician will display the Select Manufacturer and Model dialog box:

 |Select your particular manufacturer / model in the list, and click the OK button.

 Musician will then return you to the Quick MIDI Device Setup dialog box.

 7. Click the OK button in the Quick MIDI Device Setup dialog box.

-Important note: If you want to playback with or record into Composer using your MIDI instrument, do NOT enable the Microsoft GS Wavetable.
+Important note: If you want to playback with Musician using your MIDI instrument, do NOT enable the Microsoft GS Wavetable.
 It interferes with the ASIO drivers that are used to reduce latency (delays) in the sound you hear when playing your keyboard.
-We encourage you to use the built-in Notation Software Synth as your default playback device, or any other ASIO-enabled device, to avoid latency issues when playing along with or recording into Composer.
+We encourage you to use the built-in Notation Software Synth as your default playback device, or any other ASIO-enabled device, to avoid latency issues when playing along with Musician.

 2.Now click "Device" in the menu heading, and "Enable Microsoft GS Wavetable Synth" at the bottom of the menu list.

 3.A dialog box telling you that the change will take effect when you restart the software will come up.
 Click "Ok."

 4.Exit the program and restart it for the change to take effect.
 The GS Wavetable will now show up in your MIDI playback devices list.